eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_wan_tcp/ds_wan_tcp.rst

 ^^^^^^^^^^^

 Include the following XML configuration in the workspace, and name the file as ``talker_configuration.xml``.
-This former configuration describes the ``talker`` node configuration for the EDP phase, and transport layer.
+This former configuration describes the ``talker`` node configuration for the discovery phase, and transport layer.

 .. literalinclude:: /resources/tutorials/core/deployment/ds_wan_tcp_tutorial/talker_configuration.xml
     :language: XML